Financing higher education

 The Project on Student Debt: Offers publications dealing with student debt and many resources including sections on: recent data and research; advice to borrowers; a glossary of terms related to student debt and links to other sites.
 Information is also available in Spanish.

 US Department of Education: Loan Consolidation: Helps all borrowers (not just students) figure out if it's a good time to consolidate.
-Assists analyze your interest rates, your monthly payments, comparing the current situation with consolidation possibilities.
+Assists in analyzing your interest rates and your monthly payments by comparing the current situation with consolidation possibilities.
 Describes the benefits of loan consolidation.
 The site also has a calculator that can estimate your consolidated loan payments if you type in your current loans and their interest rates.

 Undergraduate Scholarships Research: Philanthropic organizations, large corporations, understanding individuals and the government all work together to provide students with the support they need to attend college.